robots-ju/fll-scoreboard/README.md

 ### Unit tests

-The scorer for each year is unit-tested based on the rules.
+The scorer for each year is unit-tested based on the rule book.
-You can run the tests with `yarn test`.
+The test requires the application compiled with Mix first (`yarn dev`), then the tests can be run with `yarn test`.

-## Images copyrights
+## Image copyrights

 The table overview images and the season logos come from the official [Robot Game material](http://www.firstlegoleague.org/challenge).
 The images were resized and compressed to a more suitable size.